ellailan/pm/prompts.md

 When I edit a ticket, a duplicate is made with the changes.
 I want this to be a true edit feature.

 **Result:**
-- Updated handleSubmit() in requests/new/page.tsx to detect edit mode via `isEditing && editId`
+- Updated `handleSubmit()` in `requests/new/page.tsx` to detect edit mode via `isEditing && editId`
-- When editing, calls `updateTicket()` instead of `createTicket()` to update existing ticket
+- When editing, calls `updateTicket()` instead of `createTicket()` to update the existing ticket
-- After successful edit, navigates to the ticket detail page instead of requests list
+- After a successful edit, navigates to the ticket detail page instead of the requests list
-- Form pre-populates with existing data when `?edit=${ticketId}` URL parameter is present
+- The form pre-populates with existing data when the `?edit=${ticketId}` URL parameter is present
-- No more duplicate tickets created when editing
+- No more duplicate tickets are created when editing

 ## Prompt 46 — Separate Point of Contact from Assignee